jewel/clearskies/protocol/core.md

 The software should run with low priority.
 It should let the user pause sync activity.

-The software should and give battery users the option to not sync while on battery.
+The software should give battery users the option to not sync while on battery.

 Software should implement rate limiting, as sync is intended as something that will run in the background without interfering with normal usage.

-Software should also consider that many ISPs limit the amount of bandwidth that can be consumed in a month, and support for limits can be used to ensure that the cap isn't exceeded.
+Software should also consider that many ISPs limit the amount of bandwidth that can be consumed in a month, and support for limits that can be used to ensure that the cap isn't exceeded.

-The software should debounce files changes so that it can stop syncing a file that is changing too frequently.
+The software should debounce file changes so that it can stop syncing a file that is changing too frequently.

 The software should not lock files for reading while syncing them so that the